John Acheson (goldsmith): The Scottish mint

-On 10 July 1567, Mary's opponents, the Confederate lords, ordered her servant Servais de Condé to surrender silverware in his keeping for coining to Acheson.
+Mary and Bothwell sent a font gifted by Elizabeth I at the baptism of Prince James to John Acheson in May 1567 to be made into coins before Carberry.
+The Confederate Lords arrived in Edinburgh and prevented this.
+Instead, on 10 July 1567, the Lords ordered her servant Servais de Condé to surrender silverware in his keeping for coining to Acheson.
 This included a silver gilt nef or ship for the queen's table.

 In August 1567, Regent Moray ordered Acheson to coin a "James Ryall", depicting a crowned sword with the motto "Pro Me Si Merior in Me" and on the other side the royal arms with crowned letters "JR" for James VI, and the legend "Jacobus 6 Dei Gra Rex Scotorum."

 During the Marian Civil War, in June 1572, conditions were agreed at Leith with Robert Richardson, as furnisher of the mint or "cunziehous" and Acheson to mint silver coins.
 In 1576, Regent Morton and John Acheson contracted with a Flemish metallurgist Abraham Peterson for the supply of refined silver.
 Peterson was also a business partner of the Flemish gold miner Cornelius de Vos, and became "melter of metal" in the mint in 1578.

 In February 1580, Acheson was paid for riding to Stirling Castle, where the king had stayed over the previous decade, and back to Edinburgh eleven times, staying each time ten days or more.

 John Acheson was confirmed as Master of the Mint in 1578.
 Other members of the Acheson family became officers of the mint, Thomas Acheson, master coiner, gave his name to groats worth eight pence minted in 1583.
 In 1597, John's son, James Acheson was master of the mint.
 He recommended a copper coinage of penny and two penny coins called placks, and these were minted using machinery to form the blanks.
 James Acheson mended two gilt ships or nefs for the king's table in 1602.
 He and Thomas Foulis made the dies for the coinage of 1605.

 Lead mines

 John Acheson and his partner John Aslowan had a contract for lead mines in Glengonnar, or Leadhills, and Wanlock, granted by Mary, Queen of Scots in January 1562 allowing them to export lead ore to Flanders.
 In 1566, their rights were disputed by John Johnston, Robert Kerr, and John Gibson.
-Gibson had a contract for lead dating back to October 1560, which he had transferred to Johnston, James Lindsay, and Aslowan.
-Johnston and Ker were also factors for the Earl of Atholl who had a tack or lease for lead mines, granted in 1565.
-The Privy Council found in favour of Johnston and Aslowan and their "ejection" of Acheson.
+Gibson had a contract for lead dating back to October 1560, which he had transferred to Johnston, James Lindsay and Aslowan.
+Johnston and Kerr were also factors for the Earl of Atholl, who had a tack or lease for lead mines, granted in 1565.
+The Privy Council found in favour of Johnston and Aslowan and their ‘ejection’ of Acheson.